msei/eh_template/README.md

 or in vsCode use the hotkey
 Ctrl+Shift+p --> Git: clone --> https://github.com/msei/eh_template.git

+Since this repo is also a github template, you can also start your own project by  clicking [Use this template](https://github.com/msei/eh_template/generate) or the repsective button.

 ## Configuration
 Open the cloned directory in your IDE.
 In vsCode it should be detected as a platformIO project.
 To get an overview of what is already there, take a look at the platformio.ini.
 This is the central configuration file for your project.
 The hardware used, build tools, libraries will be declared.